HarvardX/js-input-samples/README.md

 ## Deprecated Projects ##
 - "[Matching](https://github.com/HarvardX/js-input-samples/tree/master/deprecated/matching)": A standard matching-type problem as seen in a myriad of classroom quizzes.
 Replaced by the [Accessible Matching](https://github.com/HarvardX/js-input-samples/tree/master/matching_accessible) problem.
 - "[Adaptive MC](https://github.com/HarvardX/js-input-samples/tree/master/adaptive_mc)": Creates a set of resources where the path depends on a student's answers to MC questions.
-Still under construction.
+Never left the construction stage.
+- "[Accessible Matching](https://github.com/HarvardX/js-input-samples/tree/master/matching_accessible)": A standard matching-type problem as seen in a myriad of classroom quizzes.
+Designed to be usable on screen readers as well as by sighted users.